|

 I thought the story had a great build-up, with lots of comedy.
 I laughed out loud when Ryan was challenged to a duel and the exasperated reactions of the other house-guests, and yet there was a very sinister atmosphere: the dark, stormy night; the big mansion.
 The story slowly creeps up on you as it gets scarier and scarier, with the crawling hand and the flashing images giving it the vibe of a really well done horror film.

-The surprises in this series have been great.
+The surprises in this series have been great: first the Master, then Captain Jack, then the Ruth Doctor.
+Obviously we knew the Cybermen were going to be in this series, but although I had heard rumours they would be in this one (and I thought they'd be very fitting for a Mary Shelley episode), I am so glad they weren't shown in the trailer, as they always were in the RTD and Moffat era.
 I always sigh when I imagine how much more exciting Bad Wolf and World Enough and Time would have been had we not known about the Daleks or the Cybermen appearing in each one respectively.
 Chibnall has done a much better job delivering these twists and it makes it so much more exciting.
+I wasn't sure if we'd be seeing the Cybermen in this one or not right until Ashad appeared, and the moment when he did was so much better as a result.

-Ashad is easily the scariest villain from Chibnall's era- this monstrous creation makes series 11's Tim Shaw look even more insignificant amidst Who's rogue's gallery than he already was, and he really pushes the limits of how scary the monsters can be.
+Ashad is easily the scariest villain from Chibnall's era- this monstrous creation makes series 11's Tim Shaw look even more insignificant amidst Who's rogue's gallery than he already was, and he really pushes the limits of how scary the Cybermen can be.
+It really is great to see the silver giants used to their full potential at long last, and in a way even more exciting seeing as I wasn't expecting them to be any good this series.
 My faith in Chibnall is being restored more and more as time goes on.

 As for the regulars, whilst Jodie is still far from my favourite Doctor, I'm very much used to her by now, and here she does very well at handling some darker material.
-I particularly enjoyed her debate with Ryan.
-At first I agreed with Ryan, that they should let one person die to save many others (and I'm glad this point was brought up, too; I wouldn't have liked it if every character immediately opted to save him without question), but then after the Doctor's pleasingly fierce response, I found myself hoping she would save him after all.
-I found myself consistently thrilled and surprised throughout this episode, and I could totally understand her reasons for giving Ashad what he wanted I really like it when I can truly get into the protagonist's head and fully relate to their motivations throughout, and this episode did that tremendously well.
+I particularly enjoyed her debate with Ryan over Shelley's life.
+At first I agreed with Ryan, that they should let one person die to save many others (and I'm glad this point was brought up, too; I wouldn't have liked it if every character immediately opted to save Shelley without question), but then after the Doctor's pleasingly fierce response, I found myself hoping she would save Shelley after all.
+The way she got Shelley to release the Cyberium was surprisingly dark, too.
+I found myself consistently thrilled and surprised throughout this episode, and I could totally understand her reasons for giving Ashad the Cyberium.
+The threat of him bringing an army of Cybermen to Earth then seemed dreadful indeed.
+I really like it when I can truly get into the protagonist's head and fully relate to their motivations throughout, and this episode did that tremendously well.